nacengineer/airbrake_client/README.md

 # Airbrake Client

-Capture exceptions and send them to the [Airbrake](http://airbrake.io) or to your [Errbit](http://errbit.com/) installation.
+Capture exceptions and send them to [Airbrake](http://airbrake.io) or to your [Errbit](http://errbit.com/) installation.

 This library was originally forked from the